bmartino1/clamav-alpine/README.md

 Use `-d` instead of `-it` if you want to detach and move along.

-#### Volumes
+### Volumes

 There are 3 main volumes in the image that should have their own volume mounts:
 - /mnt/user/appdata/ClamAV/log:/var/log/clamav  # Log storage but will function without it mounted
-- /mnt/user/appdata/ClamAV/db:/var/lib/clamav  # ClamAV database but will function without it mounted; recommended for access to script to what is scanned
+- /mnt/user/appdata/ClamAV/db:/var/lib/clamav  # ClamAV database but will function without it mounted; recommended for access to the script to see what is scanned
 - /mnt/user/appdata/ClamAV/etc:/etc/clamav  # ClamAV configuration but will function without it mounted; recommended to edit exclude files at the bottom of clamd.conf
 - /mnt/user:/scan  # The directory to scan (default /mnt/user) MUST HAVE!